Managing menopause with hormones

 Some health care providers periodically use saliva tests to measure the overall level of hormones in patients who use compounded hormones.
 Many menopause experts believe this type of testing unnecessary and unreliable.

-For women who experience vaginal symptoms and cannot take or do not need systemic hormones, vaginal hormone replacement medications such as Estring, Vagifem tablets, or Estrace or Premarin cream, Intrarosa, or Imvexxy vaginal inserts may be options.
-These work by delivering hormones to the vaginal walls with very little absorption into the body; leading to fewer side effects and improved safety for cancer survivors and other women who cannot safely take systemic hormones.
+- Vaginal hormone replacement medications such as Estring, Vagifem tablets, or Estrace or Premarin cream, Intrarosa, or Imvexxy vaginal inserts can help relieve vaginal symptoms for people who cannot take or do not need systemic hormones.
+These work by delivering hormones to the vaginal walls with very little absorption into the body; leading to fewer side effects and improved safety for cancer survivors and others who cannot safely take systemic hormones.

 Systemic hormones improve most of the side effects and long-term consequences of surgical menopause, including